Our Parish Groups

 One of the Corporal Woks of Mercy is to bury the dead.
 When faced with the death of a loved one our whole world is turned upside down and in this time of vulnerability we need kindness and support.
 When St. Paul uses the analogy of the Church at a body and when one part of the body is hurt or weak then the whole body is affected, he is speaking of the Christian community and how when one member is in need the whole community is affected.
 When one of us is in need for any reason then the whole community should in some way be there to support them.

-Today the Funeral Ministry Team begins its role as part of the response that we have as a community of faith to those who are bereaved.
+The Funeral Ministry Team's role is part of the response that we have as a community of faith to those who are bereaved.